 When Measure is active, you’ll see real-world measurements appear beside your strokes.
 The units and Scale of these measurements are based on your current app Settings.
 Choose points, units as defined by your iPad settings (may read as inches or metric), inches (Feet & Inches), metric units, or specify your exact desired unit you’d prefer your measurements to appear as (pixels, feet, centimeters etc).

-To keep those measurements on screen, tap the measurement tag to make it stick to the canvas.
-Note that it will only appear and Export with your drawing while Measure is active.
+To keep those measurements on screen, tap the measurement tag to "stick" it to the canvas.
+You can Select a measurement tag with Item Picker or Lasso to flip, mirror or otherwise adjust its positioning on the canvas.
+Note that tags will only appear and Export with your drawing while Measure is active.

 Select a stroke and then tap+hold a measurement tag to enter a custom length.
 It will change the length of your line to be the value you entered.
 You can also change the length of the selection by tap+holding the length indicator up in the status bar.